FrontEgg: Customer Configuration Guide

 5. You can use tools like dig, nslookup, or online DNS checkers to verify that the TXT record has propagated correctly

-6. Click Validate in the Admin Portal
+6. Once you see that DNS propagation is complete – click Validate in the Admin Portal

 7. If you have more than one domain or subdomain, repeat all steps under “Claim Domain” for each one